dshifflet/SqlWrangler/readme.md

 	}
 }
 ```
-Generating C# Code will also now generate code for Linq2DB and EntityFramework
+Generating C# Code will also now generate code for EntityFramework and Linq2DB.
 ```

 /*****************************/